2023 Azerbaijani offensive in Nagorno-Karabakh: Aftermath

-Flight of Armenians from Nagorno-Karabakh
+Expulsion of Armenians from Nagorno-Karabakh

-After the fighting ended on 21 September, Azerbaijan opened the border for the first time in months to allow people to leave, and tens of thousands of Armenians began to flee out of the Lachin corridor as part of a large flight of Nagorno-Karabakh Armenians.
+After the fighting ended on 21 September, Azerbaijan opened the border for the first time in months to allow people to leave, and tens of thousands of Armenians began to flee out through the military checkpoint at the Lachin corridor.
 On 24 September, Azerbaijan opened the Lachin corridor for residents of Nagorno-Karabakh to travel one-way to Armenia despite its ongoing blockade.
 A mass evacuation of ethnic Armenian civilians from the region then started, fearing persecution and ethnic cleansing if they remain.
 The first group of refugees arrived in Armenia through the border post at Kornidzor.
 By the end of the day, the Armenian government said 1,050 refugees had arrived in the country.

 The last scheduled evacuation bus out of Nagorno-Karabakh left on 2 October carrying 15 refugees.
 On the same day, the Artsakhi government said that some officials would stay on until search operations for people killed and missing were completed.
 Journalists who visited Stepanakert said the city was virtually abandoned except for a few residents, Azerbaijani police officers and Russian peacekeepers.
 They also added that Azerbaijani telecommunications firms and signals were already present in the city.
 A United Nations report released the same day found that there were between 50 and 1,000 ethnic Armenians left in Nagorno-Karabakh.
 The Armenian government said the number of refugees from Nagorno-Karabakh had reached 100,617 on 3 October, nearly the entire current population of Nagorno-Karabakh.
 A total of 21,043 vehicles were recorded to have crossed the Hakari Bridge going to Armenia in the week since the exodus began.